zyayoung/chibicc/README.md

 Oftentimes, as you get used to the code base, you are tempted to _improve_ the code using more abstractions and clever tricks.
-But that kind of _improvements_ don't always improve readability for first-time readers and can actually hurts it.
+But that kind of _improvements_ doesn't always improve readability for first-time readers and can actually hurts it.
 I tried to avoid the pitfall as much as possible.
 I wrote this code not for me but for first-time readers.